fastify/fastify-reply-from/README.md

 #### `getUpstream(request, base)`

-Called to get upstream destination, before the request is being sent.
+Called to get upstream destination, before the request is sent.
 Useful when you want to decide which target server to call based on the request data.
 Helpful for a gradual rollout of new services.
 Parameters are the Fastify request and the base string from the plugin options.
 It must return the upstream destination.